The best Wii games of all time

-The Wii's codename was the "Revolution," which Nintendo probably should have stuck with, but despite the name change you can't deny that a revolution is what the Wii was.
+Looking back at the best Wii games will make you appreciate the codename that the Wii went under.
+The Wii's codename was the "Revolution", and despite the eventual name change you can't deny that a revolution is what the Wii was.
 With its cheap price, accessible controls, and a veritable cornucopia of games, it helped bring gaming to the mainstream.

 Like many revolutions, we can only appreciate the Wii fully in hindsight.
 In the Wii's heyday, we could've overlooked any number of its wonderful games.
 But today, we can look back at the system's complete library and highlight 25 of its absolute best.
 Join us and enjoy our countdown of the 25 best Wii games of all time.